Appendix A: Promoting Quality in the Practice of Travel Medicine

 Below is a partial list of resources for clinicians who wish to enhance their knowledge of travel medicine.
 People seeking travel-related medical services may want to inquire whether their provider or clinic participates in these organizations or activities.

 TRAVEL MEDICINE–RELATED PROFESSIONAL ORGANIZATIONS

 International Society of Travel Medicine (ISTM)

-Founded in 1991, ISTM (www.istm.org) is the preeminent multinational organization dealing exclusively with travel medicine.
+Founded in 1991, ISTM (www.istm.org) is a multinational organization dealing exclusively with travel medicine.
 ISTM has >3,500 members worldwide.

 ISTM activities include the following:

 - An active listserv (TravelMed) where members share information and can ask questions

 - Special-interest groups that include travel medicine nurses and travel medicine pharmacists